leotoll/not-too-bad-leo/README.md

 What can still be improved:
 * If the data will be fetched through api, it would be nice to use observables to fetch additional data based on components visibility on user screen, which helps with improving load time and overall user experience.
-* Definitely covering all components with tests.
+* Definitely covering all components with tests and add E2E tests with cypress for example

 To run simply write:
 ```